Immiseration thesis: Frankfurt School

 The immiseration thesis was equally questioned by later theorists, notably by early members of the Frankfurt School.
 For Theodor Adorno and Max Horkheimer, state intervention in the economy had effectively abolished the tension in capitalism between the "relations of production" and "material productive forces of society"—a tension which, according to traditional Marxist theory, constituted the primary contradiction within capitalism.
 The previously "free" market (as an "unconscious" mechanism for the distribution of goods) and "irrevocable" private property of Marx's epoch have gradually been replaced by the centralized state planning and socialized ownership of the means of production in contemporary Western societies.
 The dialectic through which Marx predicted the emancipation of modern society is thus suppressed, effectively being subjugated to a positivist rationality of domination: "[G]one are the objective laws of the market which ruled in the actions of the entrepreneurs and tended toward catastrophe.
 Instead the conscious decision of the managing directors executes as results (which are more obligatory than the blindest price-mechanisms) the old law of value and hence the destiny of capitalism."

 Rising standard of living

 Raymond Geuss asks: "What if capitalism came to be capable of raising the standard of living of the workers rather than further depressing it?
 A trade union consciousness could then establish itself that was not inherently and irrevocably revolutionary, one that was itself, as Lenin claimed, a form of bourgeois ideology, that is, a form of consciousness that was itself a means through which the bourgeoisie could extend and solidify its domination over the working class."
 The framing of this question by Geuss is anticipated in Rosa Luxemburg's Accumulation of Capital and in the sensibility of the Frankfurt School an institution whose raison d'etre, in part, was to figure out why the working class voted against its own rational self-interest or (more concretely) why fascism was often preferred to communism by the working poor.

+The law of increasing misery highlights the potential for the working poor to adopt concrete, alienated, and materialist time.
+Standards of living are also manipulated by the fascist cubic unit which is a temporal and physical unit founded in the exchange of Western financial instruments, driving spontaneous communication between class types towards solely reproduce class, where fascism dictates social etiquette.